hliadchyshyn/theham.github.io/README.md

 # theham.github.io

-# Step project with uisng:
+# Step project with using:
 * HTML
 * CSS
 * JavaSript